samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** 1 hour

 For the duration, sunlight spreads from a point within range and fills a 60-foot-radius [Sphere](/sources/dnd/free-rules/rules-glossary#SphereAreaofEffect).
-The sunlight’s area is [Bright Light](/sources/dnd/free-rules/rules-glossary#BrightLight) and sheds [Dim Light](/sources/dnd/free-rules/rules-glossary#DimLight) for an additional 60 feet.
+The sunlight's area is [Bright Light](/sources/dnd/free-rules/rules-glossary#BrightLight) and sheds [Dim Light](/sources/dnd/free-rules/rules-glossary#DimLight) for an additional 60 feet.

-Alternatively, you cast the spell on an object that isn’t being worn or carried, causing the sunlight to fill a 60-foot [Emanation](/sources/dnd/free-rules/rules-glossary#EmanationAreaofEffect) originating from that object.
+Alternatively, you cast the spell on an object that isn't being worn or carried, causing the sunlight to fill a 60-foot [Emanation](/sources/dnd/free-rules/rules-glossary#EmanationAreaofEffect) originating from that object.
 Covering that object with something opaque, such as a bowl or helm, blocks the sunlight.

-If any of this spell’s area overlaps with an area of [Darkness](/sources/dnd/free-rules/rules-glossary#Darkness) created by a spell of level 3 or lower, that other spell is dispelled.
+If any of this spell's area overlaps with an area of [Darkness](/sources/dnd/free-rules/rules-glossary#Darkness) created by a spell of level 3 or lower, that other spell is dispelled.

 ---